Pension offsetting in divorce

 Pension offsetting in divorce is where one party keeps more of the pensions, while the other receives a greater share of other assets.

-Rather than dividing the pension through a Pension Sharing Order, offsetting balances the value of the pension against other marital assets like a property or cash savings or investments.
+Rather than dividing the pension through a Pension Sharing Order (PSO), offsetting balances the value of the pension against other marital assets, like a property, cash savings or investments.

 73 years